peterljq/Data-Structure-C-Language-Exercises/README.md

 **70** questions about C language Programming, **30** questions about Linked List/Stack n Queue/Binary Tree/Binary Search Tree.
 You will also learn C programming during these exercises.
 Some functions like *POP/PUSH/DEQUEUE/ENQUEUE* have been set for you in advance.

-The questions are picked from Nanyang Technological University's Online Programming System.
-The answers here are written by me which may not be the same as the University's answer.
+The questions are picked from **Nanyang Technological University's Online Programming System**.
+The answers here are written by me which may **NOT** be the same as the university's answer.
 Please feel free to report any bugs that you find in my codes or questions.
 I will fix them as soon as possible.
 ***
 ***The partial pictures and the some sets of information are the university collection.
 If there is any infringement of rights, please kindly inform us.
 We will delete that part in one business day.***